-American Trade School was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+American Trade School was not ranked in College Factual's 2024 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 Since American Trade School has an open admissions policy, being accepted to the school isn't that hard.
 However, a full basic things - such as a high school diploma or equivalent - may be required.
 Also, go over your application to make sure it is complete before you submit it.

 At American Trade School, the student to faculty ratio is an excellent 11 to 1.
 That's much better than the national average of 15 to 1.
 This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.